Sound Fountain

 Copyrighted photo courtesy of The Ernst von Dohnányi Collection at The Florida State University.

-The contacts of Ernst von Dohnanyi with Edward Kilenyi, and with his fellow countrymen Donald Gabor and Laszlo Halasz, resulted in several recordings for the Remington label.
-Although his performances have to be judged in view of his age, it is regrettable that Don Gabor did not make better sound recordings, especially when 'Dohnanyi plays Dohnanyi' (Four Rhapsodies) and Schumann's 'Scenes from Childhood' (Kinderszenen).
+Although Dohnányi's performances have to be judged in view of his age, it is regrettable that Don Gabor did not make better sound recordings, especially when 'Dohnányi plays Dohnányi' (Four Rhapsodies) and Schumann's 'Scenes from Childhood' (Kinderszenen).
 It would have been welcomed if more takes had been recorded.
 However the original tapes of the recordings show much intensity.
-Especially the performance with Albert Spalding of his Sonata Op.21.
+That is especially the case in the performance with Albert Spalding of his Violin Sonata Op.21.

 Ernst von Dohnányi's Remington recordings:

 R-199-49 - Brahms: Sonatas Nos.
-2 and 3 for Violin and Piano - Albert Spalding, violin, with Ernst von Dohnányi, piano
+2 and 3 for Violin and Piano - Albert Spalding, violin, with Ernst von Dohnányi, piano; released in 1951.

-R-199-84 Brahms: Sonata No. 1 ("Regen") Op.
-78 with Ernö Dohnányi, piano (The liner notes, written by Edward Tatnall Canby, suggest that these performances with Spalding were recorded in the fall of 1949 when Dohnanyi came to New York when visiting the United States, just before he took up the post of professor at the Florida School of Music.)
-Coupled with Hungarian Dances Nos 8,9 ans 17, with Anthony Kooiker at the piano.
+This record was released in the spring of 1952.
+The liner notes, written by Edward Tatnall Canby, suggest that these performances with Spalding were recorded in the fall of 1949 when Dohnányi came to New York when visiting the United States, before he took up the post of professor at the Florida School of Music.

 TOP OF PAGE